makcandrov/meplang/README.md

 ## Deployment bytecode

 The compilation gives the runtime bytecode of the smart contract.
-To get the deployment contract, use an auxilliary contract, and compile it:
+To get the deployment contract, use an auxiliary contract, and compile it:

 ```rust
 contract Constructor {